threefoldtech/home/wiki/products/v3/tfgrid_3.10.md

 ### Dashboard
 - Support of IPv4 pricing in the resources calculator
 - Support of TFT/USD exchange rate in the dashboard navbar
+- New standby status for the nodes that are powered of by the farmerbot
+- In the explorer you can now find the node monitoring page
 - Fixed the High CPU usage in the DAO Pages
 - Tracking improperly set serial number on nodes with a clear message